Kevyn0304/Chess/README.md

 ## piece.py
 In order to fill the internal representation of our chessboard with the correct chess pieces, we need to create a Piece class.
 However, because of the many pieces in chess, each with different properties, we will make subclasses of Piece for each one.

+Havent updated in a long time, skipped a lot of stuff. but the following is now pawn movement implementation
+### Pawn Movement